 A note from WeNatal on the impact of sleep on fertility and throughout pregnancy

-Sleep isn’t just rest, it’s repair, regulation, and resilience.
+Sleep is not passive, it’s an active process of repair, regulation, and resilience.
 Whether you're navigating the uncertainty of trying to conceive or adjusting to the physical demands of pregnancy, your body is constantly working behind the scenes to support new life.
 Quality sleep fuels this work by balancing hormones, supporting emotional well-being, and laying the groundwork for a healthy pregnancy.

 At WeNatal, we’ve seen firsthand how better sleep can transform the fertility journey and the experience of motherhood.
 That’s why we take sleep seriously, tracking our own rest, optimizing our routines, and building nutrients into our formulas that naturally support deeper, more restorative sleep.
 When you sleep well, you show up as your best self, for your body and your baby.